OPEC coasts towards smooth deal with oversupply fear on hold

 "It's been sustained for some time without impacting the economics of the producers and the countries that are buying the crude.
 It also encourages investment in future supply," said Mazroui, attending his first meeting of OPEC.

-Triple digit oil has also encouraged development of U.S. shale oil in North Dakota and Texas, some of which is the most costly in the world to produce and competes with OPEC crude of similar quality from Nigeria and Algeria, rather than heavier Saudi output.
+Triple digit oil has also encouraged development of U.S. shale oil, some of which is among the most costly in the world to produce and competes with OPEC's crude.

-Innovative use of hydraulic fracturing, or "fracking," has unlocked new resources of oil and gas trapped in shale rock, putting the United States in line to become the world's largest oil producer by 2017, overtaking Saudi Arabia

-That is not worrisome for Riyadh, especially when it comes to charting policy for the second half of 2013.

-OPEC, which dismissed shale as of little concern a year ago, does not hold a common position on it.
+OPEC, which dismissed it as of little concern a year ago, does not hold a common position on shale.
 While Saudi's Naimi welcomes it, his Nigerian counterpart Diezani Alison-Madueke has said it will have a "major impact."

 Nigeria, along with Algeria, has already felt the heat from the U.S. oil boom, losing ground in its most lucrative export market and diverting sales to Asia.

+The United Arab Emirates is the only other OPEC member with significant growth plans.
+It has the ability to pump 3 million barrels per day (bpd) and plans to increase capacity to 3.5 million bpd by 2017, said Mazroui.

+But the minister brushed off any concern of a looming market share battle in Asia.

 Saudi Arabia and the UAE were first to arrive in Vienna, with Iraq, Ecuador and Venezuela expected later on Wednesday.
-Kuwait is represented by its OPEC governor.
 The remaining ministers are due on Thursday.

 SHALE SHADOW